Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity

 Reversing the argument, this means that $D+1$-dimensional topologically invariant forms, can be used to define $D-$forms which in turn provides suitable Lagrangians.
 These forms are called \emph{Chern--Simons forms} and can be defined in odd dimensions only.
 However, the lack of non-trivial topological surface terms in odd dimensions, yields the impossibility of constructing non-trivial gauge Lagrangians in even dimensions.
 For example, the Chern--Simons 3-form coming from the 4-dimensional Pontryagin density $R^{ab} R_{ab}$ is:

 being $\omega^a_b$ the 1-form Lorentz connection defined in Appendix~\ref{APPA}.
-An other example is given by the 4-dimensional Euler density
+Another example is given by the Euler density, whose $2D$-dimensional representation is

-where $l$ is a constant with the dimension of length.
-The latter equation turns out to be the exterior derivative of the Chern--Simons Lagrangian invariant with respect to the AdS group:
+and in four dimensions is equivalent to the Gauss--Bonnet term.
+Moreover, the $2D$-dimensional Euler density turns out to be the exterior derivative of the Chern--Simons Lagrangian invariant with respect to the AdS group, namely:

-In the definition of $E_4$, $T^c$ is the torsion, defined through the Cartan Structure equations (see Appendix~\ref{APPA}).
-Notice that the presence of torsion in the Euler density does not contradict Lovelock hypothesis of torsionless Lagrangians.
-Torsion disappears after performing the exterior derivative of the Euler density, so that the corresponding Chern--Simons form comes out from Lovelock gravity.
-In general, the $2D-1$-dimensional AdS-invariant Lagrangian reads: